The Dual Majorizing Measure Theorem for Canonical Processes

 The main contributions of this paper are as follows.
-Firstly, inspired by van Handel \cite{van2}, we develop a new method to establish the growth condition.
-Furthermore, to obtain a geometric characterization of $\textsf{E}\sup_{t\in T} X_t$, we introduce a new tree-based structure, called a \emph{parameterized separation tree\footnote{Typically, people use a structure called a tree to provide a geometric characterization.
+Firstly, inspired by van Handel \cite{van1,van2}, we develop a new method to establish the growth condition.
+Furthermore, to obtain a geometric characterization of $\textsf{E}\sup_{t\in T} X_t$, we introduce a new tree-based structure, called a \emph{parameterized separation tree}.
 By a tree, we mean a family of subsets of a set $T$ that satisfies certain structural conditions, used to describe how the set is partitioned in the generic chaining method.
-We will give a detailed definition of a tree in Section 2.}}.
+For definition of a tree, see Section 2.
 This construction allows us to define an associated geometric functional, which provides matching upper and lower bounds for $\textsf{E}\sup_{t\in T} X_t$.
+The resulting theorem should be viewed as a dual tree representation of Latała’s theorem, rather than as an independent replacement for it.
 More precisely, we have the following dual majorizing measure result:

 \begin{theorem} Under conditions~\eqref{1} and~\eqref{2},

 where the supremum is taken over all parameterized separation trees $\mathcal{T}$ on $T$, the notation $A \sim_{r} B$ means that there exist positive constants $c(r)$ and $C(r)$, depending only on $r$, such that $c(r)A \le B \le C(r)A$. \end{theorem}